 Very tight at first, but still extremely smooth and reliable.

 Overall: * * * * *

 Once again Leupold has met the mark of high-quality optics, while also managing to offer the VX-Freedom 1.5-4×20 at an extremely reasonable price.
-The VX-Freedom 1.5-4×20 scope is highly a recommended option for anyone looking for a very crisp and clear compact variable power optic.
+(The VX-Freedom series supports muzzleloader, rimfire and centerfire options.
+Duplex, Pig-Plex and the new Rimfire MOA, Tri-MOA and UltimateSlam reticles are available.)
+The VX-Freedom 1.5-4×20 is a great scope and is a highly recommended option for anyone looking for a very crisp and clear compact variable power optic.